USDA-SCINet/scinet-site/sn_collections/_guides/software/llms.md

 * For a familiar web-based graphical user interface, [SCINet Chat](https://atlas-llm.hpc.msstate.edu/)  can be used for chat sessions, including using retrieval-augmented generation (RAG), in which a user can specify a constrained knowledge base (i.e., chat with your data).
 See the [SCINet Chat](#scinet-chat) section below for more details on how to access and use SCINet Chat.
 * For programmatic access, there is an OpenAI-compatible API available to query the locally hosted LLM service.
 The API is available at `https://atlas-llm.hpc.msstate.edu/v1` and can be queried, for example, using the Python library LangChain.
 See the [API queries](#api-queries) section below for more details on how to query the API.
 * Model weights for several open-weight LLMs are available in the `/reference/llms` directory on both clusters and can be used with a variety of software tools and packages.
-See the [Model weights available](#model-weights) section below for more details on the LLM models supported and how to use the weights.
+See the [Model weights](#model-weights) section below for more details on the LLM models supported and how to use the weights.

 Please note that *all* access to LLMs on SCINet, including via the web-based interface and API, requires a SCINet account.